The closed-open string map for $S^1$-invariant Lagrangians: Proof of Theorem

 The argument of Charette and Cornea starts by passing to a more convenient definition of the closed-open map in which $\CO^k$ count holomorphic disks with $k+1$ boundary punctures and one interior puncture (instead of a marked point).
 We can view the neighbourhood of the interior puncture as a semi-infinite cylinder, then the pseudo-holomorphic equation restricts on this semi-infinite cylinder to a Hamiltonian Floer equation with some Floer datum $\{F_t,J_t\}_{t\in S^1}$.
-We input the PSS image of $\S(\gamma)$ to the interior puncture, see Figure~\ref{fig:loop_spread}(b), given as a linear combination of some Hamiltonian orbits $z$ (on the figure, we abbreviate the datum $\{F_t,J_t\}$ simply to $F_t$).
+We input the PSS image of $\S(\gamma)$ to the interior puncture, see Figure~\ref{fig:loop_spread}(b), given as a linear combination of some Hamiltonian orbits $z$ (in the figure, we abbreviate the datum $\{F_t,J_t\}$ simply to $F_t$).

-The PSS image of $\S(\gamma)$ counts configurations shown on the upper part of Figure~\ref{fig:loop_spread}(b), consisting of disks with one output puncture (say, asymptotic to an orbit $y$), and a cylinder counting continuation maps from $(\gamma_t^{-1})^*y$ as an orbit of Floer's complex with datum pulled back by the loop $\gamma_{t}^{-1}$, see \cite[Lemmas 2.3 and~4.1]{Sei97}, to another orbit $z$ of the original Floer's complex with datum $\{F_t,J_t\}$.
-Let us glue the $z$-orbits together, passing to Figure~\ref{fig:loop_spread}(c), and then substitute each lower punctured pseudo-holomorphic disk $u$ on Figure~\ref{fig:loop_spread}(c) by $u'(re^{2\pi it})=\gamma_{t}^{-1}\circ u(re^{2\pi it})$, if the interior puncture is located at $0\in\C$ and the output puncture at $1\in\C$.
+The PSS image of $\S(\gamma)$ counts configurations shown in the upper part of Figure~\ref{fig:loop_spread}(b), consisting of disks with one output puncture (say, asymptotic to an orbit $y$), and a cylinder counting continuation maps from $(\gamma_t^{-1})^*y$ seen as an orbit of Floer's complex with datum pulled back by the loop $\gamma_{t}^{-1}$ \cite[Lemmas 2.3 and~4.1]{Sei97}, to another orbit $z$ of the original Floer's complex with datum $\{F_t,J_t\}$.
+Let us glue the $z$-orbits together, passing to Figure~\ref{fig:loop_spread}(c), and then substitute each lower punctured pseudo-holomorphic disk $u$ in Figure~\ref{fig:loop_spread}(c) by $\tilde u$ defined as follows:

+assuming that the interior puncture is located at $0\in\C$ and the output puncture at $1\in\C$.
 Let us look at the effect of this substitution.

-First, $[\bd u]=[\bd u']+l\in H_1(L)$ so the count of configurations on Figure~\ref{fig:loop_spread}(c) (before substitution) is equal to the count of configurations on Figure~\ref{fig:loop_spread}(d) (after substitution) multiplied by $\rho(l)$.
+First, $[\bd u]=[\bd \tilde u]+l\in H_1(L)$ so the count of configurations in Figure~\ref{fig:loop_spread}(c) (before substitution) is equal to the count of configurations in Figure~\ref{fig:loop_spread}(d) (after substitution) multiplied by $\rho(l)$.

-Second, $u'$ satisfies the same boundary condition $L$ because $\gamma_tL=L$, but the perturbation data defining the pseudo-holomorphic equation get pulled back accordingly.
+Second, $\tilde u$ satisfies the same boundary condition $L$ because $\gamma_tL=L$, but the perturbation data defining the pseudo-holomorphic equation get pulled back accordingly.
 In particular, the Lagrangian Floer datum $\{H_s,J_s\}_{s\in [0,1]}$ and the asymptotic chord at a strip-like end corresponding to the boundary puncture at $t_i\in S^1$ get pulled back by $\gamma_{t_i}$.